bminer/node-automation/README.md

 state queries.
 Or, perhaps, the sensor would emit temperature information once every 200 milliseconds.
 A more sophisticated temperature sensor might also have the ability to receive commands that configure it.

+### Sub-devices

+The purpose of some devices is to bridge communication between other "sub-devices."
+For example, the X10 CM11A is a device that attaches to a computer's RS-232 serial port and allows the computer to interface with other X10 devices over the power line (like appliance modules or lamp modules).
+When "bridging" devices like the CM11A are used, it is possible to use the sub-devices associated with that particular device.

 ### Autumn8 Programming Language